 We know childhood is a special time when the seeds of future success are planted.
-Our YMCA Child Care programs are based on curriculum that encourages the physical, mental, and social development of your child.
+YMCA Child Care encourages the physical, mental and social development of your child.

 As Canada’s largest child care provider, the health and well-being of your child is at the core of everything we do.
-At the Y, you'll find a group of caring and dedicated staff who make every day a special day for your child.
+At the Y, you'll find caring and dedicated staff who make every day a special day for your child.